SPANDigital/presidium/content/_glossary/People.md

 id: "people"
 author: "VirtualTraveler"
 ---

-The people who are part of the enterprise, People can be arranged in a reporting hierarchy, can own Objects, and Functional Areas and can be associated with a User account.
+The people who are part of the enterprise, People can be arranged in a reporting hierarchy, can own Objects and Functional Areas, and can be associated with a User account.
 People are shared by all models in the enterprise.

-People have a profile that lists all the objects, functional areas and activities associated with the person.